Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/feature_collections/FmrcTutorial.md

    This minimizes unneeded processing for lightly used collections.
 2. `olderThan`: Only files that haven't changed for 5 minutes will be included.
    This excludes files that are in the middle of being written.
-3. `update`: The collection will be updated upon TDS startup, and periodically using the cron expression \"0 5 3 * * ? *\", meaning every day at 3:05 am local time.
+3. `update`: The collection will be updated upon TDS startup, and periodically using the cron expression "0 5 3 * * ? *", meaning every day at 3:05 am local time.
    This updating is done in the background, as opposed to when a request for it comes in.
-4. `protoDataset`: The prototypical dataset is chosen to be the \"next-to-latest\".
+4. `protoDataset`: The prototypical dataset is chosen to be the "next-to-latest".
    The prototypical dataset is changed every day at 3:02 am local time.
 5. `fmrcConfig`: The kinds of datasets that are created are listed explicitly.
    You can see how this corresponds directly to the HTML dataset page above.
    Remove the ones that you don't want to make available.
-   Default is \"TwoD Best Files Runs\"
+   Default is "TwoD Best Files Runs"

 The `recheckAfter` attribute and the `update` element are really alternate ways to specify rescanning strategies.
 Use the `update` element on large collections when you want to ensure quick response.
 Use the `recheckAfter` on lightly used collections in order to minimize server load.
-Don\'t use both of them on the same dataset on a real production server.
+Don't use both of them on the same dataset on a real production server.

 More details are in the [`FeatureCollection` reference doc](feature_collections_ref.html).